rust-lang/blog.rust-lang.org/posts/inside-rust/2020-02-26-crates-io-incident-report.md

 team: the crates.io team <https://www.rust-lang.org/governance/teams/crates-io>
 ---

-On 2020-02-20 at 21:28 UTC we received a report from an user of crates.io that their crate was not available on the index even after 10 minutes since the upload.
+On 2020-02-20 at 21:28 UTC we received a report from a user of crates.io that their crate was not available on the index even after 10 minutes since the upload.
 This was a bug in the crates.io webapp exposed by a GitHub outage.